Friday, August 28, 2020

 - set a media curfew to limit devices after a certain time

 - organize screen-free activities such as outdoor activities, play, family game nights, puzzles or reading a book

-“Unfortunately, we can't get around some of the enormous screen times our kids have been having in the last 6 months,” Dr. Weiermiller said.
-“However, getting away from the screens and getting outdoors, whether it’s taking school outside, reading a book on the porch or doing chores in the yard can help provide balance.”
+“Getting away from the screens and getting outdoors, whether it’s taking school outside, reading a book on the porch or doing chores in the yard can help provide balance,” Dr. Weiermiller said.

 “The stress we are all feeling from the pandemic is immense, but the total disruption to our children's lives may be the worst,” Dr. Weiermiller said.
 “They are not getting needed social interactions with other kids their age.
 This means they are lonely and stressed in ways those of us who are older can't fully understand.”

 Dr. Laskowski said warning signs like becoming more withdrawn, isolated and spending more time on screens (social media, games, etc) could indicate that your child is struggling.
 “Sometimes warning signs can be difficult or impossible to notice,” she said.
 “Getting in to see the pediatrician for a well visit can potentially uncover some of these issues.”